agentrickard/domain/README.txt

   -- Domain URL scheme
   Allows the domain to use 'http' or 'https' as the URL scheme.
 Default is 'http'.
 All links and redirects to the domain will use the selected scheme.

+  -- Domain status
+  By default, all domains are Active and anyone can navigate to them.
+Setting a domain to Inactive restricts access to users with the 'administer domains' permission.

 Both the Domain and the Site name are required to be unique values.